Commitment Just Word

 #8: Have A Plan For What You’re Going To Study

 Sometimes the most challenging part of studying is getting started because you don’t know what to study!
 When you choose a topic or have a direction already laid out for you, it can be easier to jump in.
-Finding something like a study plan to help you navigate your time in the Word can make consistency a lot less intimidating!
+Finding something like a Bible study plan to help you navigate your time in the Word can make consistency a lot less intimidating!
 Don’t just randomly open up your Bible; prayerfully and intentionally approach your time in God’s word.

 #9: Get Accountability